CielP/Automating-system-update/README.md

 2. New requirement files `v2/requirements.txt` & `v2/Gemfile`

 ## Output
-Answer this question in the level you are able to implement, higher level is better:

-- Levels
+- Answer Levels
-  - Level 1: Manually prepare (A)
-  - Level 2: Manually prepare (B)
-  - Level 3: Write (C)
-  - Level 4: Auto build -- (C)+(D)
-  - Level 5: Auto build & test -- (C)+(D)+(E)

-- Objectives
-  - (A) A update pack that can update the product with Internet
+  - 1.1.
+A update pack that can update the product with Internet
-  - (B) A update pack that can update the product **without Internet**
+  - 1.2.
+A update pack that can update the product **without Internet**
     - The size of update pack needs to be as small as possible, maximum 500MB
     - The update pack should be able to execute on the server
-  - (C) A script that can fetch all latest contents to generate (B)
+  - 2. A script that can fetch all latest contents to generate offline update pack
-    - (C) always generate latest update content, even if you execute this script a few months later.
+    - always generate latest update content, even if you execute this script a few months later.
-  - (D) Auto execute (C) after new commit pushed
+  - 3.1 Auto generate offline update pack for each new commit
     - Setup CI with a online CI service (gitlab-ci, Travis, circleci, Buddy...etc)
+  - 3.2 Auto test the offline update pack for each new commit
-  - (E) Auto test that (B) can be applied in docker image correctly after new commit pushed
+    - Ensure the update can be applied offline correctly (**Deny dns,http,https access when apply update** )
-    - **Try to isolate Internat access of the docker container under test** when apply (B)
+  - 3.3 Auto update image with offline update and push new image

-- You need to provide:
+Answer those levels in order, archive higher level is better.
+You need to provide:
-  - A git repo to track your development history
+- A git repo to track your development history from 1.1 to 3.3
-    - Write meaningful git commit messages so we can review them. https://chris.beams.io/posts/git-commit/
+  - Write git commit messages using commit template https://gist.github.com/zakkak/7e06725ebd1336bfebebe254de3de825
-  - Describe your work w/wo demo(with google chrome chromcast casting) during interview
-    - Use google chrome's casting
-    - Internet are available